jlewi/foyle/docs/content/en/docs/blog/effectiveness_of_human_feedback.md

 If you’re rethinking how you do playbooks and want to create AI assisted executable playbooks please get in touch via email [jeremy@lewi.us](mailto:jeremy@lewi.us) or by starting a discussion in [GitHub](https://github.com/jlewi/foyle/discussions).
 In particular, if you’re struggling with observability and want to use AI to assist in query creation and create rich artifacts combining markdown, commands, and rich visualizations, we’d love to learn more about your use case.

 ## Appendix: Full Results

+The table below provides the prompts, RAG results, and distances for the entire evaluation dataset.

 <table>
   <tr>